QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 27/100 : 31 October 2025, Friday
 > I finally completed Day 6 Course Udemy (ALL IN Reeborg's World challenges/hurdles).
 And learn a bit on Day 7 Course by creating a Hangman Game project.
 I need to sleep right now, I feel very exhausted and sleep deprived.
 Happy Coding and Happy Halloween!!

+Day 28/100 : 1 November 2025, Saturday (25/5 Pomodoro; 1 hour)
+> Going through Day 7 Course until "Day7_55. " by myself at most.
+I finally try to challenge myself for programming at least 1 hour everyday by 25/5 or maybe 50/10 Pomodoro Technique.
+So the new good habit formation for myself today 25/5 Programming Everyday (1 hour).
+Right now, I feel so sleepy and exhausted.